 Memory Foam Dog Beds

 The most common type of therapeutic dog beds are those containing a foam material.
-One type of foam dog bed is the type of foam is usually called memory foam because it is designed to conform to the shape of the dog as it lays on it.
-This unique quality of memory foam eliminates pressure on certain areas of the dog’s body, like the hips, shoulders or other joints, and to reduce the pain that pressure on the areas normally causes.
+One type of foam dog bed is the type of foam called memory foam because it is designed to conform to the shape of the dog as it lays on it.
+This unique quality of memory foam eliminates pressure on certain areas of the dog’s body, like the hips, shoulders or other joints, and to reduce the pain that pressure on those areas normally causes.
 Make sure to get a memory foam bed that is thick enough though, because otherwise the dog will still make contact with the floor which will defeat its purpose.
-We have found a great memory foam bed that is thick and also has a durable, waterproof cover.
+Below is a great memory foam bed that is thick and also has a durable, waterproof cover.

 Convoluted Foam Dog Beds